Mixed Berry Crumble | Ultralight Backpacking Recipe

 NUTRITION

-• For a no-added-sugar recipe, replace cane sugar with a sugar substitute.
+- For a low-sugar recipe, replace cane sugar with a sugar substitute.

 READY TO SEE MORE ULTRALIGHT BACKPACKING RECIPES LIKE THIS ONE?